moritz-t-w/Godot-Asset-Library-Tool/README.md

 Submodules are replaced with subtrees in the distribution repository.
 The source repository is also referenced as a subtree in the distribution repository.

 > - [x] The license needs to be correct.
-The license listed on the asset library must match the license in the repository.
+The license listed on the Asset Library must match the license in the repository.
 The repo MUST have a license file, called either "LICENSE" or "LICENSE.md".
 This file must contain the license text itself and a copyright statement that includes the year(s) and copyright holder.

 Your `LICENSE` file will be automatically copied to the root of the distribution repository.